elthariel/esgi-iac/README.md

   datastore (2)
 - The app you're deploying has an additional container running a different, but related process, for example a background job processor.
 (1)
-- The app has automated scaling based on CPU usage of the container.
+- The app has automated scaling based on CPU usage of the container (HorizontalPodAutoscaling).
 (1.5)
 - The app container image is stored in a private container registry with the credentials injected as a kubernetes secret via terraform (1.5)
 - The private container registry is also created via terraform (1)